yuankun1994/POS-Tagging/README.md

 Numpy 1.20.0

 ## Dataset
-Here, we adopt the dataset from torchtext.data, which contains about 12543 training examples, 2002 validation examples and 2077 testing examples.
+Here, we adopt the Universal Dependencies dataset in torchtext.data, which contains about 12543 training examples, 2002 validation examples and 2077 testing examples.
 The dataset has 3 'field': 'text', 'udtags' and 'ptbtags'.
 There are 18 different tags in 'udtages' and 51 tags in 'ptbtags'.
 |   Field  |   Tags  |
 | :------: | :------ |
 | 'udtags' | NOUN,PUNCT,VERB,PRON,ADP,DET,PROPN,ADJ,AUX,ADV,CCONJ,PART,NUM,SCONJ,X,INTJ,SYM |